Academics & Classrooms

 New and continuing international students should reach out to International Student Services (ISS) for advice, as needed.

-- The Leave of Absence policies for students across the Academic Year 2020-21 have been updated.
+- The Leave of Absence policies have been updated for the 2020-21 academic year.

-Barnard began phasing in a gradual reopening of laboratory research for faculty on June 22.
+Barnard is phasing in a gradual reopening of laboratory research for faculty.

-- The College is strictly adhering to New York State guidance and Columbia University Environment, Health, and Safety advice on social distancing.
+- The College is strictly adhering to New York State guidance and Columbia University Environment, Health, and Safety advice on physical distancing.

-- New health and safety protocols include self-screening procedures.
+- Health and safety protocols include self-screening procedures.

 Center for Accessibility Resources & Disability Services (CARDS)